Mt Washington and Duquesne Heights Neighborhood Traffic Calming

 To test the efficacy of new stop signs on Grandview Avenue, DOMI evaluated stop compliance at the stop signs on Grandview Avenue at Sweetbriar Avenue.
 The stop signs were installed in the fall of 2017 at the request of residents in the area.
 Vehicles were counted from 3:00pm – 4:00pm on June 18, 2019.
 The weather was overcast, and dry.

-Traffic Calming and Pedestrian Improvements on Grandview Avenue
+Grandview Avenue Traffic Calming and Pedestrian Improvements

 In Fall 2019 DOMI will be installing temporary rubber speed humps on Grandview Avenue between P.J.
 McArdle Roadway and Shiloh Street to discourage excessive motorist speed.
 Residents requested in advance that the speed humps be removed after a 60-day evaluation period.